Sainath26/Warehouse-reallocation/README.md

 - ModuleNotFoundError: Install missing dependencies:
   ``pip install plotly matplotlib numpy`
 - File Path Issues: Run scripts from the root directory `(WAREHOUSERELOCATION/)`.
+- To change the input data file, go to **line 24** in `main.py` and give the relative path of the input file.
 - Dataset Testing: Use `data_99_items.json` in main.py for quicker results.
 - Visualization Rendering:
   - Plotly: Requires browser support.